William Jesse Ramey

-Early life
+Personal life

 William Jesse Ramey was born January 28, 1891, to Fleming Ramey and Latisha E Musser Ramey in Greenup County, Kentucky.
-They moved to Michigan during his childhood and he married Gertrude May Yager in Antrim County on August 11, 1910.
+They moved to Michigan during his childhood.
+He married Gertrude May Yager in Antrim County on August 11, 1910.

+He died on May 26, 1963 from a ruptured appendix.

 Carving

-Jesse was considered a master woodworker and even taught carving classes at the nearby CCC Camp Wellston where his son (Charlie Ramey) was enrolled.
-Not only did Jesse make fish decoys, for which he is remembered, he also carved plaques for family members and a few duck decoys.
+Ramey was considered a master woodworker and even taught carving classes at the nearby CCC Camp Wellston where his son (Charlie Ramey) was enrolled.
+He also carved plaques for family members and a few duck decoys.

-Even though he continued to carve until his death on May 26, 1963 of a ruptured appendix, his works are still fairly scarce.
+He continued to carve until his death.
+His works are still fairly scarce.

 His production was mainly for personal usage and for friends and that is possibly why his work is noted for the high level of detail including carving of the gills under the body and the complete painting of all the fins.

 Influence

 Ramey's fish carvings were primarily carved in the "Cadillac style", although there is a fine example of a large decorative piece on fishdecoy.com which employs an inserted tail.
 The Cadillac style is one in which a decoy is carved from a single piece of wood in a cradle or "U" shape.
 The tail is curved, either left or right, so that when attached to a line the fish decoy will "swim" in circles like a wounded fish.
 Metal fins and line ties are inserted into the wood and are held by the cast lead weights.
 These metal fins allow the fisherman to bend them so that the swim pattern can be modified.
 Multiple holes in the line ties allow the fish to swim differently as well since the head may float higher or lower depending upon the position the line is tied.
 Oscar W. Peterson and Jesse Ramey were among the first to employ this design which became a standard style of the many fish decoy makers in the Cadillac Michigan area.
-Jim & Al Nelson, Jim Pullen, George Aho, Don Johnson, Dilbert Edwards, Arnold "Hook" Peterson, Al Williams, Ken Hill, Tom Richards, Dale Goodrich, and Jerry Finch are just a few of the carvers who have employed the "Cadillac Style".
+Jim & Al Nelson, Jim Pullen, George Aho, Don Johnson, Delbert Edwards, Arnold "Hook" Peterson, Al Williams, Ken Hill, Tom Richards, Dale Goodrich, and Jerry Finch are just a few of the carvers who have employed the "Cadillac Style".